SpinyN0rman/sophienorthroptech/content/posts/multitasking-monday.md

 title = "Multitasking Monday"

 +++
 When I rearranged the kitchen last week I put the cereal in the bottom cupboard so the kids could reach it.
 Potential risk for mess, yes!
 But especially Amber is helping herself to breakfast and loving the independence.
+Our new routine..
 As soon as I hear the fridge door open I spring to life and hop-hobble to the kitchen to pour milk before Clara does!

 “Indoor skate park” for racing cars.

 Amber’s schedule for the day